Prashantmdgl9/Missing-Migrants/README.md

 The missing migrants project is trying to capture as much info as possible about the migrants and it comes from myriad sources - a few of them are legit and rest of them might be underreporting for various purposes.
 There is a lot of missing data esp. for :

-* 1.Number of survivors, 85% missing - People could have gone missing after disembarkment or political reasons such as to placate the citizens that not too many migrants are entering the country.
+* Number of survivors, 85% missing - People could have gone missing after disembarkment or political reasons such as to placate the citizens that not too many migrants are entering the country.
-* 2. Number of children who survived, 86% missing - Minor trafficking
+* Number of children who survived, 86% missing - Minor trafficking
-* 3. Migrant routes, 55% missing - Due to policies survivors might refrain from telling the exact route they took or they might not even know where they were.
+* Migrant routes, 55% missing - Due to policies survivors might refrain from telling the exact route they took or they might not even know where they were.